SysKitTeam/docs-spdockit/get-to-know-spdockit/site-explorer-screen.md

 date: 24/5/2017
 ---

-Site Explorer allows system administrators to explore loaded SharePoint Web Applications and Site Collections structure.
+The __Site Explorer__ allows system administrators to explore SharePoint's Web applications, site collections, and subsites, both live and previously loaded.
 Use the tree view in the left navigation bar to expand and collapse sections and to preview values in the main grid.

 Reports are available in both live and historical view - use the __date filter__ to switch between these modes.